-It’s very difficult to confess that you did something wrong or that you was mistaken.
+It’s tough to confess that you did something wrong or that you were mistaken.
 But I’ve learned to tame my pride and temper, which helps me to avoid many conflicts.

 7. People’s imperfections are a normal thing

 While some people are positive and peaceful by nature, others are rather aggressive and high conflict.
-I’ve noticed that I argue with certain people regardless the topic, my reasoning or their mood.
+I’ve noticed that I argue with certain people regardless of the topic, my reasoning, or their mood.